Summary

 In the SSI program, the PASS account can be used to reduce countable income when determining eligibility and/or monthly payment amount.
 It can also be used to reduce countable resources that would otherwise count toward the SSI program’s $2,000 resource limit.
 With Medicaid, the PASS can be used to reduce countable income thereby reducing or eliminating the spenddown.
 In the case of MBI-WPD program, the PASS can be used to bring income below the 250% FPL eligibility threshold.
 The PASS can also be used to reduce countable resources below the MBI-WPD resource limit.

-By putting aside money from various sources, such as Social Security Disability Insurance, pension, earnings, personal injury settlement, or an inheritance, an individual can use it as an income deduction, thus reducing his/her net available income when budgeting to determine net available income for the MBI-WPD program or as a resource exclusion.
+By putting aside money from various sources, such as Social Security Disability Insurance, pension, earnings, personal injury settlement, or an inheritance, an individual can use it as an income deduction, thus reducing their net available income when budgeting to determine net available income for the MBI-WPD program or as a resource exclusion.

 DURATION OF A PASS ACCOUNT